 Today, the Insurance Hall of Fame has more than 100 laureates and serves as a reminder of the insurance industry’s impact on the world and society.
 The honor is awarded annually by the International Insurance Society, the world’s most prestigious industry organization, with members representing global insurance leaders, international regulatory authorities, and worldwide insurance scholars from over 90 countries and all sectors of the industry.

-The Insurance Hall of Fame Museum and Lecture Hall were established under the leadership of Dr. Bickley at The University of Alabama’s Culverhouse College of Business in 1987 to honor the Hall of Fame Laureates.
-The museum and gallery were developed with the support and generosity of over 400 individuals and companies from some 50 countries.
+The Insurance Hall of Fame Museum was established under the leadership of Dr. Bickley at The University of Alabama’s Culverhouse College of Business in 1987 to honor the Hall of Fame laureates.
+The museum was developed with the support and generosity of over 400 individuals and companies from some 50 countries.

-The Hall of Fame Lecture Hall is located on the lower level of Mary Hewell Alston Hall and features 80 original portraits of Hall of Fame Laureates.
-The Hall of Fame Museum, located on the 4th floor of Alston Hall, showcases books, memorabilia, and other important gifts bestowed upon the Hall of Fame Museum.
-The Hall of Fame Museum and Lecture Hall chronicles insurance history and honors living and deceased industry leaders.
-A multimedia collection of Laureate portraits, videos, and biographies are also featured at the Claire and Joseph Smetana Gallery at St. John’s University in New York City.
+The Hall of Fame Museum, located on the 2nd floor of Hewson Hall, showcases books, memorabilia, and other important gifts bestowed upon The University of Alabama.
+The Hall of Fame Museum chronicles insurance history and honors living and deceased industry leaders.
+A newly installed electronic kiosk allows visitors to access the biographies of Insurance Hall of Fame laureates and to learn more about their contributions to the industry.
+A sister collection of laureate portraits, videos, and biographies are also featured at the Claire and Joseph Smetana Gallery at St. John’s University in New York City.